MarcCharmois/python3.6-eventHubTrigger-function/readme.md

  - 2
 Complete the receiverConnectionString value with the one of the eventhub namespace >> settings >> Shared access policies >> RootManageSharedAccessKey >> Connection string–primary key
  - 3 replace the eventHubName value with yours in the function.json file
+ ### mail-sending part
+ - 1 create a sendGrid resource in Azure
+ - 2 register to Twilio SendGrid an get an API key
+ - 3 in Azure portal, add a new app setting in the function
+    - name: SENDGRID_API_KEY
+    - value: send grid api key value

  ## Deployment
  Deploy with PowerShell or with the Azure Functions extension of Visual Studio code
  You may have to create a setting for the receiverConnectionString in the Azure Portal and put the Event Hub Connection String value.